nestordemeure/shaman/shaman/readme.md

 - Stabilize meaninful branches (unstable branches can be detected with the numerical debugger, see the `shaman/how_to_debug.md` file).
 - Get the number of significant digits over a specified threshold (by default Shaman will only output digits it considers significant).

-Once your branches are stable and your error is low enough (in this order), your code is verified.
+Once your branches are stable and your error is low enough, your code is verified.

 ## Give me an example !